Julia Trotzki

 👉 Choose one of the 5 simple cocktails and try it out right away!

-👉 Pay attention to the right choice of glass, garnish, and serving technique so that your drink not only tastes good but also looks fantastic!
+👉 Pay attention to the right glass selection, garnish, and serving technique, so your drink not only tastes good but also looks fantastic!

-👉 Avoid the classic beginner mistakes so that your cocktail isn't too strong, too diluted, or incorrectly mixed!
+👉 Avoid the classic beginner mistakes to ensure your cocktail isn't too strong, too watered down, or mixed incorrectly!

-With a little practice, you'll become more confident quickly – and who knows?
+With a little practice, you'll quickly feel more confident – and who knows?
 Maybe you'll soon create your own cocktails!

 Feb 8, 2025